 Correctional Counselor: The Counselor provides counseling and guidance for the inmates of the unit in areas of institutional adjustment, personal difficulties, and plans for the future.

-He/She plays a leading role in segments of unit programs relating to inmate activities.
+Counselors play a leading role in segments of unit programs relating to inmate activities.
 The Unit Counselor may conduct counseling groups for inmates in his/her unit and/or groups open to the general population.

-Unit Secretary: The Unit Secretary performs clerical and administrative duties, to include the preparation of release paperwork.
+Unit Secretary: The Unit Secretary performs clerical and administrative duties.
+The Secretary functions as a member of the Unit Team.